giovannarosone/cLCP-mACS/README.md

 Davide Verzotto, University of Pisa

 #### Citation
-If you use cLCP-mACS in an academic setting you could cite the following paper:
+If you use cLCP-mACS you could cite the following paper:

     @inproceedings{GRSV_Spire18,
     author    = {Garofalo, Fabio and Rosone, Giovanna and Sciortino, Marinella and Verzotto, Davide},